-Quantum computing has attracted considerable attention owing to its calculation efficiency and representational power.
+Quantum computing has attracted considerable attention owing to calculation efficiency and representational power.
 However, issues in finding the efficient solution to various problems remain.

-Although various techniques have been implemented, calculation errors owing to environmental noise are inevitable.
+Although various techniques have been implemented, calculation errors owing to environmental noise inevitable.
 Moreover, because practical applications in biological and medical biology have not been explored rigorously, the immediate challenge is to find tasks in various fields of biological sciences in which quantum computing can be applied.
-In the first five years, we will develop new research methods utilizing quantum computers that apply to human biology.
-We will develop black-box optimization using quantum annealing, which is the result of Tanaka's research described below, into a method applicable to human biology.
-In addition, we will identify bottlenecks in applying quantum algorithms for gate-model quantum computing to human biology and propose improvements for the application of quantum algorithms for gate-model quantum computing to human biology.
-In the next five years, we will apply the developed methods to the data obtained from the Bio-1 core and achieve discovery results that will contribute to multi-organ circle research, which will be connected to the research in the Bio-2 core.